 Let’s consider this sobering fact–if you end up very sick, or worse still, hospitalised, the business is going to suffer more than had you spent some time every week looking after yourself.
 You’ll also take longer to recover than if you’d gone for that 30-minute walk each morning.

 Of course, we don’t normally think of these situations until they happen to us.
 Maybe we would listen more seriously if the marketing pitch for fitness and wellbeing were more along the lines of “health and wellness is the best business insurance.”
+It works for term life insurance and other industries.

 However, there’s always a list of excuses available to you.
 Too busy, too many meetings, too hot or cold outside, too many emails to answer, and the like.
 You can embrace these excuses and do nothing about your wellbeing, or you can set them aside and do something about your health.